amir5121/getstartedwithbackend/README.md

 open the browser in `127.0.0.1:8000`
 You can go ahead and style you view or go further and convert that to JSON endpoint using `djangorestframework`

+#My final thoughts:
+- You should spend a lot of time learning
+- You will never have learned enough
+- It's not the tools that creates a good developer it's
+  - How good of a problem solver you are
+  - How patient are you?
+  - Facing new challenges
+  - Knowing what you need to complete a task.
+  - Experience (and this won't come in two or three days it will take years)